-Because telehealth policy is currently in flux, when appropriate, the guide identifies temporary allowances resulting from the public health emergency declaration (PHE) in gray callout boxes.
-There is broad support by health care industry leaders, including the American Medical Association4, to maintain many of the flexibilities allowed under the PHE.
+Telehealth policy is ever changing; when possible, this guide identifies temporary rules and regulations.
+There is broad support by health care industry leaders to maintain many of the flexibilities allowed under the public health emergency (PHE), which ended May 11, 2023.
 Check CCHP's Telehealth Legislation & Regulation site to track telehealth state legislation and regulation across the nation for the current legislative session.